Line 1 (Naples Metro): History

 In 1983, further funding issues continually blocked and delayed construction work, and in 1984, the council was forced to apply for loans for the continuation of construction.
 The following year, the contract for the construction of the stretch from Colli Aminei to Piscinola proceeded, with funds allocated by the Comune di Napoli council and Campania regional government, and in May 1985, the stretch between Piazza Medaglie d'Oro and Colli Aminei.

-Between 1986 and 1988, sections of line from Colli Aminei to Vanvitelli, Piscinola and Savator Rosa were completed.
+Between 1986 and 1988, sections of line from Colli Aminei to Vanvitelli, Piscinola Scampia and Salvator Rosa were completed.

 After thirteen years of work, the first section of the line, between the stations of Vanvitelli and Colli Aminei, opened on 23 March 1993.

 On 19 July 1995, the line was extended to Piscinola – Scampia.

-A large length of Line 1 runs along the coast of the Bay of Naples, and some is parallel to the ancient city wall.
+A large length of Line 1 runs along the coast of the Gulf of Naples, and some is parallel to the ancient city wall.
 Much of the area through which it has been constructed is archaeologically rich, and many objects have been recovered during its construction.
-Currently these objects are displayed in Museo station, and it is planned for further such exhibits at Duomo and Municipio.
+Currently these objects are displayed in Museo station, and it is planned for further such exhibits at Duomo and Municipio Porto.
 The Duomo station is also expected to include the remains of an ancient Roman temple.

 In 2001, the line was extended from Vanvitelli to Museo near the National Archaeological Museum, where it connects with Piazza Cavour on Line 2 by an underground walkway.
 The line was extended to Dante in the heart of the city in 2002 with an intermediate station at Materdei opening in 2003.
 In 2011, the line reached Università with an intermediate station at Toledo opening in September 2013 which won the prize as one of the most impressive and most beautiful European stations.

 In 2013, the line finally reached Garibaldi beside the central train station with an intermediate station Municipio opening near the city hall in 2015.
+In 2021, the intermediate station Duomo was opened.

 Line 1 was operated by Metronapoli from July 2000 to 2013.
-In November 2013, operations of the Naples Metro was taken over by Azienda Napoletana Mobilità SpA.
+In November 2013, operations of the Naples Metro was taken over by ANM.